lakshmankumar12/nixPowerToolNotes/sedNotes.md

     * g/G , copy hold to pattern.
 * `b`
     * branch to label, given by `: label-name`
-    * without a name goes to end
+    * without a name goes to end - as in stops this line, and goes to next line processing (like next in awk)
 * `t`
     * branch to label, if previous substitution(could have been in a previous command) is successful.